Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Ever since returning to London after graduating from university, I love heading back to Oxford to take in the city’s amazing architecture, drink in the historic pubs and go punting on the river on a sunny day.
-And luckily for me, Oxford is so close to London that it’s easy to visit in a day or weekend.
+And luckily for me, it’s super easy to take a day trip from London to Oxford.

-Here’s how to take a day trip to Oxford from London…
+How to take a day trip from London to Oxford:

 First things first, getting from London to Oxford.
 Luckily, Oxford isn’t far from London and is extremely easy to get to, with both trains and coaches regularly connecting the two cities 24 hours a day…